Enhancing the significance of astrophysical events with multimessenger coincidences: Applying to the real-time follow-up of coincident high-energy neutrinos with the subthreshold GW triggers during O4a

 We obtained the empirical estimation of the background characteristics of detected neutrinos and the effective area of IceCube via the public data release of the all-sky point source IceCube data between the years 2008-2018\footnote{\url{https://icecube.wisc.edu/data-releases/2021/01/all-sky-point-source-icecube-data-years-2008-2018/}}\cite{2021arXiv210109836I}.
 The average number of neutrinos expected within the 1000~s search window was taken as 6.4 \cite{PhysRevD.100.083017,Abbasi_2023}.

-The results of the elevated $p_{\rm astro}$ values for the 11 subthreshold GW events are shown in Table \ref{table:res}.
-It is observed that in order to have a significant increase in the $p_{\rm astro}$ values one needs highly energetic coincident neutrino which diverges from the expected background characteristics.
-For example, for coincident neutrino energy of 100~TeV and a total emission energy of $10^{48}$~erg, the $p_{\rm astro}$ of the trigger S230812aj can rise from 7.7\% to 86\% where as for the optimisitc $10^{49}$~erg it reaches 97\%.
-Similarly, the elevated $p_{\rm astro}$ of the trigger S231018cb can exceed 98\% and 90\% respectively for $10^{49}$ and $10^{48}$~erg while initially being only 16\%.
-For it, having a mildy energetic 30~TeV neutrino is enough to elevate its $p_{\rm astro}$ over 91\% and 55\% respectively.
+The $\mathcal{P}_{\rm astro}^{\rm MM}$ values for the 11 subthreshold GW events are shown in Table \ref{table:res}.
+It is observed, according to expectations, that in order to have a significant increase in the $p_{\rm astro}$ values, one needs highly energetic coincident neutrino which diverges from the expected background characteristics.
+For example, for coincident neutrino energy of 100~TeV and a total emission energy of $10^{48}$~erg, the $p_{\rm astro}$ of the trigger S230812aj can rise from 7.7\% to 86\% whereas for the optimistic $10^{49}$~erg it reaches 97\%.
+Similarly, the $\mathcal{P}_{\rm astro}^{\rm MM}$ of the trigger S231018cb can exceed 98\% and 90\% respectively for $10^{49}$ and $10^{48}$~erg while initially being only 16\%.
+For it, having a mildy energetic 30~TeV neutrino is enough to elevate its $p_{\rm astro}$ over 91\% and 55\%, respectively.
 Moreover, a 100~TeV neutrino can elevate its $p_{\rm astro}$ over 52\% even with the pessimistic total emission energy assumption of $10^{47}$~erg.
 Consequently, such coincidences would make these GW triggers confident detections.
 Figure \ref{fig:coincs} shows the localization of the coincident neutrinos of these two triggers on the sky.
 In addition, in the most optimistic combination (100~TeV and $10^{49}$~erg), the $p_{\rm astro}$ value of the trigger S231106y, which is originally less than 1\%, can be elevated over 60\%.